Nadine2016/knative/deploy.md

 From the console, your application URL is available from the components page and on the application details page.

-From the CLI, run `coligo application get` to find the URL.
+From the CLI, run `ibmcloud coligo application get` to find the URL.

 ```
 ibmcloud coligo application get --name NAME